Sergei29/ethereum-smart-contracts/README.md

 - Video link: https://res.cloudinary.com/dlw2jic1w/video/upload/v1640684212/tutorials/MetaMaskAddAccount_r8orsg.mkv
 - Consistent.
 Meaning you can keep this in your account.
 - Make sure metamask is pointed to "localhost"

+## Terminology

+- Web3: In general means blockchain tech with some purpose
+- Ethereum: The blockchain we will we be developing with
+- Provider: From Ethers docs:
+  "A Provider abstracts a connection to the Ethereum blockchain, for issuing queries and sending state changing transactions."

+- Contract: This is code written in Solidity that has been compiled and deployed onto a network.
+It has an address that is no different than a wallet address.
+- Wallet: The blockchain, its a private + public key combo (really you just need a private key).